-DRIVE SMART Virginia is committed to raising awareness and changing behavior in order to improve the safety of the roadways of Virginia.
+DRIVE SMART Virginia is committed to raising awareness and changing behavior to improve the safety of Virginia roadways.

 Drinking and driving is never acceptable.
 It’s dangerous.
 You could injure or kill yourself, your passengers, or others on the roadway.
 So, if you’re going out and you plan to drink alcohol, you also need to plan to have a sober, designated driver bring you home.